werowe/HypatiaAcademy/class/what is python.md

 Most programmers do not use Python for front-end programming.
 Front-end programming means web pages or mobile phone apps.
 Front-end is anything with a screen or button.
 It takes a completely different set of skills to do front-end programming than backend (also known as middleware).
 In general the front-end is simpler, since all the business logic is in the back-end.
 But the front-end frameworks and API are generally difficult to learn.

 To create web pages you do not write HTML and CSS.
-That would be very SLOOOOOOOW as you have to write all these long takes like <table>.
+That would be very SLOOOOOOOW as you have to write all these long tag like `<table>`.
 What programmers do instead is to use code to modify what is called the **dom** (Document object model).
 Here are some frameworks:

 * JavaScript with React framework
 * Java with Struts